 Spring is a time of renewal—of new adventures, of new possibilities, even of new romance.

-We often spend much of our time loving and thinking about those we’re close to—whether our family, our friends, or our partners, that we hardly spend any time for and with ourselves.
+We often spend so much of our time loving and thinking about those we’re close to—our family, friends, and coworkers—that we leave very little time for loving and caring for ourselves.